mitmproxy/mitmproxy/README.rst

 .. code-block:: text

-    tox -e py27  # runs all tests with Python 2.7 tox -e py35  # runs all tests with Python 3.5 tox -e docs  # runs a does-it-compile check on the documentation tox -e lint  # runs the linter for coding style checks
+    tox -e py35  # runs all tests with Python 3.5 tox -e docs  # runs a does-it-compile check on the documentation tox -e lint  # runs the linter for coding style checks